 The Disaster Recovery Program (DRP) provides financial assistance for uninsurable loss and damage caused by emergencies and disasters.
 The DRP helps return essential property to its basic, pre-disaster functional condition.

 The DRP is the last recourse to assist you after a disaster.
 You must access your own insurance options and any other available sources of assistance first.
 When insurance is considered readily and reasonably available at the time of a disaster event, costs associated with insurable loss and damage are not eligible for DRP assistance.

 The DRP does not cover all types of damage or loss and does not typically cover the full cost of replacement.

 Disaster insurance coverage

 Readily and reasonably available

-Readily and reasonably available is defined as the ease of accessibility of insurance coverage for disaster events, and the amount of insurance coverage provided, relative to the level of risk.
+Readily and reasonably available is the ease of accessibility of insurance coverage for disaster events, and the amount of insurance coverage provided, relative to the level of risk.

 Contact your local insurance company or broker to discuss your needs and what is covered.

-The amount you pay for insurance coverage will depend on where you live and premiums will vary by insurance company and coverage type.
-You should be aware of the level of risk and purchase adequate insurance coverage for your property.
+The premiums you pay for insurance coverage depends on where you live and will vary by insurance company and coverage choices.
+You should be aware of the level of risk and purchase adequate insurance for your property.

-As insurance guidelines vary between insurers, you should check with your insurance provider about your coverage amounts, coverage limit maximums and any exclusions that may apply (e.g., what kind of sewer back-up damage is eligible or ineligible).
+As insurance guidelines vary between insurers, you should check with your insurance provider on your coverage amounts, coverage limit maximums and if any exclusions may apply (for example, what kind of sewer back-up damage is eligible or ineligible.

 If you had to evacuate your home, the Insurance Bureau of Canada recommends that you keep receipts for expenses such as food, clothing and lodging.

 Most home and tenant insurance policies provide coverage for evacuation costs.
 Contact your insurance provider for more information.

 Overland flooding occurs when water flows enters buildings through windows and doors or seeps in through cracks in the basement.
 Overland flood insurance products are increasingly available, but are not yet considered readily and reasonably available to all Albertans.